-4 Module coordinator Prof. Dr. Christine Binzel Dr. Stephanie Müssig 5 Contents The seminar gives an introduction to contemporary issues related to the Middle East and Islam from both an economic and a political science perspective.
-Topics covered include, amongst others, Islam and socio- economic outcomes, Islamic movements, women's political participation, social norms, ethnic inequality, and terrorism.
-Throughout, the focus is on recent empirical work.
-6 Learning objectives and skills Students (1) deepen their knowledge about and their understanding of the Middle East, (2) work independently on a particular research topic, (3) engage with the academic literature and thereby strengthen their ability to critically read and assess applied work, and (4) improve their skills on how to structure and discuss academic work.
+4 Module coordinator Prof. Dr. Christine Binzel 4 module coolullatol Dr. Stephanie Müssig 5 Contents The seminar gives an introduction to contemporary issues related to the Middle East and Islam from both an economic and a political science perspective.
+Topics covered include, amongst others, Islam and socioeconomic outcomes, Islamic movements, women's political participation, social norms, ethnic inequality, and terrorism.
+Throughout, the focus is on recent empirical work. the Middle East, (2) work independently on a particular research (3) engage with the academic literature and thereby strengthen ability to critically read and assess applied work, and (4) improve skills on how to structure and discuss academic work.
+Furtherme by actively participating in class, students (5) learn how to apply review techniques and how to react on peer review, one of the new Students (1) deepen their knowledge about and their understanding of the Middle East, (2) work independently on a particular research topic, (3) engage with the academic literature and thereby strengthen their ability to critically read and assess applied work, and (4) improve their skills on how to structure and discuss academic work.
 Furthermore, by actively participating in class, students (5) learn how to apply peer review techniques and how to react on peer review, one of the most important instruments in scientific life.
 7 Prerequisites Successful completion of the courses Development Economics I and/or II is recommended.
 8 Integration in curriculum semester: 3 9 Module compatibility Elective Modules Master of Arts Development Economics and International Studies 20192 Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20192 Regional Modules Master of Arts Development Economics and International Studies 20192 Regional or elective module for: "M.A.
 Development Economics and International Studies"; Elective module for "MA Nahoststudien."
-10 Method of examination Presentation (30 minutes) Written assignment Written assignment (15 pages) and presentation (30 minutes).
-11 Grading procedure Presentation (33%) Written assignment (67%) Written assignment (67 %), Presentation (33 %).
-12 Module frequency only in winter semester 13 Workload in clock hours Contact hours: ?? h (keine Angaben zum Arbeitsaufwand in Präsenzzeit hinterlegt) Independent study: ?? h (keine Angaben zum Arbeitsaufwand im Eigenstudium hinterlegt)
+10 Method of examination Presentation/written assignment Written assignment (15 pages) and presentation (30 minutes).
+11 Grading procedure Presentation/written assignment (100%) Written assignment (67 %), Presentation (33 %).
+12 Module frequency only in winter semester 13 Workload in clock hours Contact hours: ?? h (keine Angaben zum Arbeitsaufwand in Präsenzzeit hinterlegt) Independent study: ?? h (keine Angaben zum Arbeitsaufwand im Eigenstudium hinterlegt) 14 Module duration ?? semester (no information for Module duration available)

-1 14 Module duration ?? semester (no information for Module duration available) 1 15 Teaching and examination language english 1 16 Bibliography The readings will be provided via StudOn.
+15 Teaching and examination language english 16 Bibliography The readings will be provided via StudOn.